 Mummy Confession: I’ve always been jealous of the adorable pacifiers the United States has on offer.
 The brilliant thing now is that’s they’re available in Australia, too!

 Disclosure: This post is not sponsored by or affiliated with Philips Avent and other products mentioned and all opinions given are my own.
 However this post contains affiliate links.
-A small commission made be made from qualifying purchases.
+I make a small commission from qualifying purchases.
 See my disclosure policy for details.